techiediaries/blog/_posts/2018-01-26-developing-games-with-react-redux-and-svg-part-1.markdown

 After that, you can refactor both the `Sky` element and the `Ground` element to use this new constant.

 To wrap this section, don't forget to add the `Ground` element to your canvas (keep in mind that you need to add it between the `Sky` and the `circle` elements).
-[If you have any doubt about how to do these last steps, please take a look into this commit](https://github.com/auth0-blog/aliens-go-home-part-1/commit/f453eb5147821f0289ecd81b8ae8deb0b7941f0e).
+[If you have any doubt about how to do these last steps, please take a look at this commit](https://github.com/auth0-blog/aliens-go-home-part-1/commit/f453eb5147821f0289ecd81b8ae8deb0b7941f0e).

 ### Creating the Cannon React Component